bobgeis/js-space-rocks/thoughts.md

 * css-loader: lets webpack load css files into the bundle.
 Use them with a call like ```import './res/css/style.css';``` in the js code.

 * eslint: lints our es :)

-* eslint-loader: so we can lint modules as webpack loads them, and try to autofix them too. needed?

 * eslint-plugin-react: so eslint knows about jsx/react stuff.